ozanMSFT/pytorch-wiki/Bot-commands.md

 We also have the following flags:

 -s, -stable, -viableStrict: rebase the PR to the viable/strict branch instead of master.
-The viable/strict branch contains all commits on pytorch/pytorch that are green and stable (i.e. it passes all of the CI checks).
+The viable/strict branch contains all commits on pytorch/pytorch that are green and stable (i.e. it passes all of the CI checks). (disclaimer: if you are based off a commit that is newer that viable/strict, like master, then rebasing to viable/strict will not do anything)

 Examples:
 ```